Motley County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: Have your case number ready when you call.
+• Reference your booking number: If you have your booking number from the jail, provide it to the Sheriff's Office.
 This will help them quickly locate your vehicle's information.

 What You Need to Retrieve Your Vehicle